okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 * Web and SPA app integrations using the [OIDC API](/docs/reference/api/oidc/) with the `Login Initiated By` feature incorrectly returned an error if they were created using an `authorization_code` or `interaction_code` grant type.
 (OKTA-435855)

-* If the Administrator Roles API ([users](/docs/reference/api/roles/#remove-a-group-target-from-a-group-administrator-role-given-to-a-user) and [groups](/docs/reference/api/roles#response-example-37)) endpoints contained an invalid role type, an HTTP 500 Internal Server error was returned.
+* If the Administrator Roles API ([users](/docs/reference/api/roles/#remove-a-group-target-from-a-group-administrator-role-given-to-a-user) and [groups](/docs/reference/api/roles/#remove-a-group-target-from-a-group-administrator-role-given-to-a-group)) endpoints contained an invalid role type, an HTTP 500 Internal Server Error was returned.
 (OKTA-393032)

 * Custom email address attribute mapping for the GitHub IdP failed due to a conflict in the `id` external attribute.
 (OKTA-460058)